BLsquared/ShovelKnightDST/_The Shovel Knight Readme.txt

 Bio:
 Troupple King is the ruler of the Troupple Kingdom.

-Daily: He will bless Shovel Knight with Ichor (red, blue, and yellow) if there is an Empty Troupple Chalice in the inventory.
-3 times per day
+Every 3 Days: He will bless Shovel Knight with Ichor (red, blue, and yellow) if there is an Empty Troupple Chalice in the inventory.
+3 Refills

 Annual: During the yearly Troupple Dance at the Troupple Pond, the Troupple King will deliever a special chest with 3 Filled Troupple Chalices in which 1 may be picked.
 ================================================